 “The Lord is close to the brokenhearted and saves those who are crushed in spirit.”– Psalm 34:18 (NIV)

-This verse reminds us that God’s closeness is not based on our strength but on His compassion.
+God is close to us because of His compassion, not our strength.
 When we feel crushed, He holds the fragments of our hearts with care.

 “Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me.”– Psalm 23:4 (ESV)

 The valley is real, and so is the presence of the Shepherd.
-This is not a promise to bypass pain, but a promise of companionship within it.
+He promises to walk with us through the pain, not around it.
 We walk through, not around, and we are not alone.

 “Blessed are those who mourn, for they shall be comforted.”– Matthew 5:4 (ESV)

 Jesus honors mourners with comfort.
-His blessing is not a pat answer—it is a deep assurance that comfort will meet us in time, in ways that reach our very core.
+His blessing is a deep assurance that comfort will find us.

 “He heals the brokenhearted and binds up their wounds.”– Psalm 147:3 (NIV)